croco22/chess/README.md

 1. **Clone this repository** and set up a Python environment with version 3.8 or higher.
 2. **Install all required dependencies** by running `pip install -r requirements.txt`.
-3. **Download the data**: Choose any `.pgn.zst` file from the official [Lichess database](https://database.lichess.org/#standard_games) and save it in the `data/` folder.
+3. **Download the data**: Choose any `.pgn.zst` file from the official [Lichess database](https://database.lichess.org) and save it in the `data/` folder.
 4. **Execute the pipeline**: Run the scripts and notebooks in the correct order to process the data step by step.
 5. **Adjust configuration settings** in `pipeline/config.py` as needed.
 You can:
-    * Define which Elo ranges should be analyzed
+    * Define which Elos should be analyzed
     * Set the Elo span around each target rating
     * Specify the minimum number of samples required per group for analysis
-    * Adjust the win-rate threshold used to identify the best move in a given position
+    * Adjust the winrate threshold used to identify the best move in a given position

 ## Stockfish